 When you only have a small flock of chickens, a big coop is not needed.
 Building a DIY A Frame chicken coop will meet the housing needs your fowls have while making it easy for you to gather eggs and tend to your little flock.
-Check out these 23 A Frame chicken coop plans we bring for you round the internet and find the one that is right for your needs, you can use them to get a small chicken coop built in a day.
-Also check out free chicken coop plans, diy chicken coop, chicken tractor coop plans and pallet chicken coop.
+Check out our round up of these 23 A Frame chicken coop plans we bring for you round the internet and find the one that is right for your needs, you can use them to get a small chicken coop built in a day.

 2- A Frame Chicken Tractor